 Environmental Product Declarations

-The Gypsum Association has released two externally verified, Type III environmental product declarations (EPDs) for gypsum panel products.
+The Gypsum Association maintains two externally verified, Type III environmental product declarations (EPDs) for gypsum panel products.
 These North American documents provide vital environmental performance information addressing energy consumption, water consumption, global warming, waste, air emissions and other metrics related to production.
-Type “X” core material was selected for the Association’s initial EPD because it is commonly used in multifamily and commercial construction—sectors with the most pressing need for green building tools.
-The second EPD effort was aimed at glass mat gypsum panels, due to the rapidly expanding use of exterior gypsum sheathing in multifamily, mixed-use, and commercial construction sectors.
+Type “X” core material was selected for an industry average EPD because it is commonly used in multifamily and commercial construction—sectors with the most pressing need for green building tools.
+The glass mat EPD is provided due to facilitate rapidly expanding use of exterior gypsum sheathing in multifamily, mixed-use, and commercial construction sectors.
+These EPDs were commissioned by the Gypsum Association and are verified by the third-parties named in each report to conform to the requirements of ISO 14040, 14044,14025, and 21930.
+They have been prepared in conformance with ISO 14040/44 standards and according to the requirements of ISO 21930:2017, and NSF International product category rules (PCR) for preparing an environmental product declaration for gypsum panel products.